 Studying Massey’s Master of Science in agricultural science is an opportunity to gain advanced knowledge in agriculture.
-This is a research-based masters, where will acquire the analytical and management skills to help you improve productivity and sustainability of agricultural systems, in New Zealand and around the world.
+This is a research-based master's.
+You will get the analytical and management skills to help you improve productivity and sustainability of agricultural systems.

 As an agriculture student at Massey you will have access to lecturers and supervisors acknowledged as being among the best in the world.
-Collaboration between Massey University and adjacent Crown Research Institutes offers unrivalled advantages to postgraduate students, including access to specialised skills, equipment and networking opportunities.
+Collaboration between Massey University and nearby Crown Research Institutes offers unrivalled advantages to postgraduate students.
+It includes access to specialised skills, equipment and networking opportunities.

 Postgraduate study is hard work but hugely rewarding and empowering.
 The workload of the postgraduate diploma replicates the high-pressure environment of senior workplace roles.